 It is recommended that further research is conducted into the critically endangered crafts through direct contact with practitioners to further understand the issues affecting them and to identify the specific requirements of each.
 Actions must then be taken to remove them from the critically endangered list.
 This will require different actions for each craft.

-5. Monitoring and review of the Radcliffe Red List of Endangered Crafts
+5. Monitoring and review of the HCA Red List of Endangered Crafts